 In her first year at the School of Public Policy and Governance, Kristen was a policy consultant with the Public Good Initiative.
 She helped created a strategic business plan for social enterprise for CultureLink, a not-for-profit that facilitates the settlement of newcomers in Toronto.

-This summer, Kristen is working at Indigenous and Northern Affairs Canada, as a Funding Services and Evaluation Intern.
+This summer, Kristen was working at Indigenous and Northern Affairs Canada, as a Funding Services and Evaluation Intern.
 In this position, she collaborated with twelve other students to produce an evaluation report researching questions related to the Indian Act and self-government for First Nation communities.
 Also, she supported the daily activities of the Funding Services directorate.